Rishit1378/AES-Encryption-Decryption-Utility/README.md

-# AES-based-Encryption-Decryption-Utility-
+# AES-based-Encryption-Decryption-Utility
-An AES based Encryption/Decryption utility with ZIP file option.
+An AES based Encryption/Decryption utility for data files with ZIP file option.